-- The IFSA has established over 55 resort partners in Region 2 - The IFSA sanctions over 90 Junior and FWQ Adult competitions in Region 2 - The growing IFSA community includes more than 3200 active junior and adult athletes
+- The IFSA has established over 65 resort partners in Region 2 - The IFSA sanctions nearly 120 Junior and FWQ Adult competitions in Region 2 - The growing IFSA community includes 4700+ active junior and adult athletes and coaches

-The IFSA organization is currently run by two part-time employees and a volunteer Board of Directors.
-Your IFSA membership fees fund the cost of event insurance coverage and compensate our two part-time employees.
-In addition, membership dues support the IFSA's effort to produce and maintain guidelines and event documents, create rules of competition, maintain a ranking system, train and certify judges and coaches, provide event registration, and coordinate and schedule an event calendar of over 90 stops.
+The IFSA organization is currently run by a team of admin staff and a volunteer Board of Directors.
+Your IFSA membership fees fund the cost of event insurance coverage and compensate our administrative staff.
+In addition, membership dues support the IFSA's effort to produce and maintain guidelines and event documents, create rules of competition, maintain a ranking system, train and certify judges and coaches, provide event registration, and coordinate and schedule an event calendar of over 120 stops.